praxisnyc/praxisnyc.github.io/content/nimble-ready/index.md

 date: 2025-26-02
 ---

-### A framework for collaboration that reduxes X cost via a handshake protocol that determines what agents can do and ways that we can work
+### A framework for collaboration that reduces transaction costs via a handshake protocol that determines what agents can do together and ways to work

 ---